thriveweb/great-start-elc/content/pages/employment-opportunities.md

 # Application Process

-We are always looking for passionate, qualified and exceptional educator to join our team.
+We are always looking for passionate, qualified and exceptional educators to join our team.
 If you consider yourself to be a star and want to grow and develop in a career in early childhood education then please contact us.
 We will always find a position for great people.

 We also advertise employment opportunities on seek.com.au.
 We are always happy to hear from you if you are interested in joining our team, either on a casual or permanent basis.
 Your application should include: